 Overall, most customers are happy with the quality of these staples, reporting that they are easy to use and serve their purpose of securing fabric weed barriers to the ground.

-Landscape weed barriers are useful in maintaining vibrant, beautiful flower beds and landscaping.
+Landscaping fabrics are useful in maintaining vibrant, beautiful flower beds and landscaping.
 They stabilize soil, keep moisture, and help minimize weed growth.

 These barriers are usually made of fabric or plastic materials.
 They are available in large rolls that can cover several feet of ground.